kb-dk/access-digital-objects/README.md

 ## Acknowledgements

-Andreas Borchsenius West contributed information about the JSON service used for maps, notably our Aerial photography collection Danmark Set Fra Luften.
+Andreas Borchsenius West contributed information about feeds and the JSON service used for maps, notably our Aerial photography collection Danmark Set Fra Luften (DSFL).